Causality from the Point of View of Statistics: More detailed models; levels of causality

 Identifying which variables must be conditioned upon in order to make the assumption of unconfoundedness tenable is recognized by many (see for example section 3.7 of \cite{ImbensRubin:2015}, pp.~\!76--7 of \cite{Rosenbaum2002}) as a difficult task, demanding substantial extra-statistical knowledge about the real-life problem in hand.
 As a general rule, researchers such as Rosenbaum and Rubin recommend that ``all the relevant covariates, that is, all the variables that may be associated with both outcomes and assignment to treatment'' be considered as possible confounders, and say that ``there is little or no reason to avoid adjustment for a true covariate, a variable describing subjects before treatment'' (\cite{ImbensRubin:2015},\cite{Rosenbaum2002}).
 Pearl and others (e.g.~\!\cite{Shrier2008},\cite{Pearl2009c}), on the other hand, have pointed out that in certain situations conditioning on some variables may create rather than remove confounding (a phenomenon that will be illustrated below), so that in order to justify conditioning on a particular set of variables one generally needs to postulate (and defend, based on extra-statistical knowledge) a \emph{detailed causal model} describing the relationships between the various components of the situation, the treatment and the response---not just the model we have considered in section \ref{StatisticalModel} of the cause and effect relationship between treatment and response given a situation.

 We speak of \emph{second-level causality} whenever such a detailed causal model of the situation, treatment and response is assumed or can be justified in a real-life problem.
-Since, as noted at the end of section \ref{DeterministicModel}, a given problem may admit various levels of causality, second-level causality may be based on several models of varying complexity (which of course should be consistent with each other), and, as we shall see below, it may be reduced to first-level causality.
+Since, as noted in section \ref{DeterministicModel}, a given problem may admit various levels of causality, second-level causality may be based on several models of varying complexity (which of course should be consistent with each other), and, as we shall see below, it may be reduced to first-level causality.

 As an example of the `second-level model' we have in mind let us take